Conservation

-If conservation matters to you, then zoos matter to!
+If conservation matters to you, then zoos matter too!

-Zoological Parks are professionally managed businesses that not only care for threatened & endangered species that you can observe without traveling around the world, they also support the conservation projects where they matter most!
+Zoological Parks are professionally managed businesses that not only care for threatened & endangered species, but that also support conservation projects where they matter the most!
 These in-situ conservation initiatives would not be possible without the funding they receive from zoos all over the world.

 ZooWorld is happy to be supporting the Namibian Brown Hyena Project, lead by research scientist Marie Lemerle.
 Using camera traps and radio collars Marie is able to identify individual members of two unique beach living hyena clans and to monitor their movement and behaviors.
 Marie's work in collecting this data is essential and time sensitive as they are faced with quickly encroaching human development.
 The Baker's Bay seal colony supports the never before observed relationship of these clans, one being diurnal, hunting during the day and a nocturnal clan that hunts the same area at night.
 It is hypothesized that this very different situation occurs because of the high concentration of food made available by the seal colony.